Mutuba/CSV-User-Importer/README.md

 - Progress Bar Enhancements: Improve the granularity of progress updates by integrating a more detailed progress bar that provides finer-grained information.

-- Error Handling UI: Develop a more sophisticated error handling UI to give users actionable insights into how to resolve issues with specific records
+- Error Handling UI: Develop a error handling UI to give users actionable insights into how to resolve issues with specific records

 ### Password Validation with ActiveRecord and Database Constraints